yge15/TCGA_Microbial_Content/README.md

 These are the supplementary files and tables for our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2024.05.24.595788v2.full.pdf) [1]
 We are posting the files here because some of them are too large for the journal to take as supplements.

-## Citation
-1. Ge, Y., Lu, J., Puiu, D., Revsine, M., & Salzberg, S. L. (2024).
-Comprehensive analysis of microbial content in whole-genome sequencing samples from The Cancer Genome Atlas project. bioRxiv, 2024-05.

-Updates:
-1. 19 August 2024: we have updated Table S1-3 and S9-10 by removing raw counts related to HPV, HBV/HCV, and CMV, and added Table S7 separately for those viral counts.

 ## Supplementary Tables Captions

 1. Table S1.
 Raw counts of 5,734 TCGA WGS samples classified at the species level against the Kraken Microbial2023 database, excluding eukaryotes.
 The contents of Microbial2023 are described in the main text.
 This resulted in 11,332 species that have non-zero counts.